hurryclear/user-center-backend/README.md

 ## Registration

-1. user register from frontend with userAccount, userPassword, checkPassword
+1. user register from frontend with userAccount, userPassword, checkPassword, planetCode
-2. check userAccount, userPassword, checkPassword
+2. check userAccount, userPassword, checkPassword, planetCode
    1. not null
    2. account not shorter than 4 digits
    3. password not shorter than 8 digits
-   4. unique account
+   4. unique account, planet code
    5. no special character in account
    6. userPassword and checkPassword are same
 3. encrypt password!!!